REST API to expose the Redmine version

 #11 Updated by Alex Last over 2 years ago

 another example: I see 'spent_hours' default value for new issues created through REST API is NULL for Redmine 3.0.0 and is equal to "0.0" for Redmine 2.6.2.

 there is no way for the java api library to detect the Redmine version (well, unless we start parsing 'redmine/admin/info' HTML page, which is definitely not what we want to do).

-#13 Updated by shadowbq - over 1 year ago
+#13 Updated by shadowbq - almost 2 years ago

 Not the best route implementation, but will bridge the gap for people that dont want to wait another five years..

 - Restart web server